actuallyrizzn/courtlistener-sdk/docs/advanced_usage.md

-# CourtListener Python SDK — Advanced Usage (Unofficial)
+# CourtListener SDK — Advanced Usage (Unofficial)

-This guide covers advanced features and power-user tips for the **unofficial** CourtListener Python SDK.
+This guide covers advanced features and power-user tips for the **unofficial** CourtListener SDK for both Python and PHP.

 **⚠️ Important Notice**: This is an unofficial SDK developed by the community and is not affiliated with, endorsed by, or officially supported by CourtListener or Free Law Project.